 \subsection{Context-Based LLM Fine-Tuning}

-Albeit the proficiency of LLM like GPT-4o\cite{Hurst2024GPT4oSC}, a lightweight version is preferred by resource-constrained multi-agent architecture.
+Albeit the proficiency of LLMs like GPT-4o\cite{Hurst2024GPT4oSC}, a lightweight version is preferred by resource-constrained multi-agent system.
 Therefore, through self-generated instruction tuning \cite{Wang2022SelfInstructAL}, we introduce a capacity-migration augmentation, so as to improve a smaller model's reasoning ability.
-Through a concerted effort, we successfully transfers task-understanding capabilities from a State-Of-The-Art (SOTA) foundation model to a local version, and subsequently compresses the model to under 5GB of memory usage, thus potentially enabling distributed inference of the consensus reasoning module on onboard UAV GPUs\cite{pmlr-v235-park24e}.
+Through a concerted effort, we successfully transfer task-understanding capabilities from a State-Of-The-Art (SOTA) foundation model to a local version, and subsequently compress the model to under 5GB of memory usage, thus potentially enabling distributed inference of the consensus reasoning module on onboard UAV GPUs\cite{pmlr-v235-park24e}.

 Due to the limited dataset in DS-CEFC, we call an online GPT-4o model to generate samples as: